anomaly1095/server-project/README.md

 # Secure Network Communication System

-This project implements a robust and secure network communication system with extensive features such as two-step authentication, physical authentication using USB flash drives, encryption using libsodium, multithreading, multiplexing, and a dedicated module for error handling and logging.
+This project implements a robust and secure network communication protocol system with extensive features such as two-step authentication, physical authentication using USB flash drives, encryption using libsodium, multithreading, multiplexing, and a dedicated module for error handling and logging.

 ## Features